EVerest/libevse-security/README.md

 Configuration is managed via propquery strings (see CMakeLists.txt)

-- `PROPQUERY_DEFAULT` is the string to use when selecting the default provider
+- `PROPQUERY_PROVIDER_DEFAULT` is the string to use when selecting the default provider
-- `PROPQUERY_TPM2` is the string to use when selecting the tpm2 provider
+- `PROPQUERY_PROVIDER_CUSTOM` is the string to use when selecting the tpm2 provider

 propquery|action
 ---------|------